-LOOKUPVALUE – assigning of values from other table (DAX – Power Pivot, Power BI)
+LOOKUPVALUE – assigning of values from other table without relation (DAX – Power Pivot, Power BI)

 This article is about LOOKUPVALUE function, which assigns values from other table from the same datamodel.

 Its principle is very similar to VLOOKUP (but LOOKUPVALUE works in DAX, when VLOOKUP works in common Excel).
 Also RELATED from DAX is similar.
 It si easier then LOOKUPVALUE to create, but doesn´t need any relation between tables.